drupalcommerce/commerce-docs/user/pages/03.commerce2/01.user-guide/08.checkout/03.allow-register-at-checkout/docs.md

  - click **update** and then **Save** at the bottom of the page.

 ![Uncheck the Allow box](commerce2-checkout-no-guest-no-registration-admin.png)

+With a Boostrap theme you page will look something like the below.

 ![Allow box unchecked user view](commerce2-checkout-no-guest-no-registration-bootstrap.png)